mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0xDADA           | GREASE                   | KP, GI, LN | Y | RFC 9420 |
 | 0xEAEA           | GREASE                   | KP, GI, LN | Y | RFC 9420 |
 | 0xF000  - 0xFFFF | Reserved for Private Use | N/A        | - | RFC 9420 |
+{: title="MLS Extension Types Registry" }

 ## MLS Proposal Types

-This registry lists identifiers for types of proposals that can be made for changes to an MLS group.
+The "MLS Proposal Types" registry lists identifiers for types of proposals that can be made for changes to an MLS group.
 The extension type field is two bytes wide, so valid extension type values are in the range 0x0000 to 0xFFFF.